Modelling your Domain in Sequent

 end

-Because we are adding a new aggregate add_aggregate
+Because we are adding a new aggregate, add_aggregate

 is called with Post.new(command)

 as its argument.
-The actual business logic of what Post
+The actual

 You are free to define your own signature of the constructor.
 In the example we chose to pass the command as argument, but nothing prevents you to define it using the separate attributes.